Ninja Gaiden (2004 video game): Reception

-Ninja Gaiden was released to universal acclaim.
-Greg Kasavin of GameSpot called it "one of the best most challenging action adventure games ever made", and his publication named it the best Xbox game of February 2004.
-IGN's Erik Brudvig said that it "sets a new standard for third-person action games in terms of length, depth, speed, and gore", while Electronic Gaming Monthly (EGM) called it "an unmissable instant classic", and declared that "no Xbox should go without [Ninja] Gaiden."
+Ninja Gaiden was released to acclaim.
+Greg Kasavin of GameSpot called it "one of the best most challenging action adventure games ever made", and GameSpot named it the best Xbox game of February 2004.
+IGNs Erik Brudvig said that it "sets a new standard for third-person action games in terms of length, depth, speed, and gore", while Electronic Gaming Monthly (EGM) called it "an unmissable instant classic", and declared that "no Xbox should go without [Ninja] Gaiden."
 Critics also regarded it to be one of the most difficult games released prior to 2007.
-The game received a runner-up position in GameSpot's 2004 "Best Action Adventure Game" category across all platforms.
+The game received a runner-up position in GameSpots 2004 "Best Action Adventure Game" category across all platforms.

-Its enhanced version, Ninja Gaiden Black, also impressed reviewers.
-GameSpot noted that it had the best visual and audio presentation on the Xbox and praised its new Mission Mode for "[distilling] the game down to its purest essentials."
-IGN called its release "a rare and welcome day", which brought their "excitement levels back to the first time [they] played the game."
+Ninja Gaiden Black also impressed reviewers.
+GameSpot noted that it had the best visual and audio presentation on the Xbox and praised its new Mission Mode for "[distilling] the game down to its purest essentials".
+IGN called its release "a rare and welcome day", which brought their "excitement levels back to the first time [they] played the game".

 Consumers purchased over 1.5 million copies of Ninja Gaiden and Black by August 2007, with the bulk of these sales going to North America and Europe.
 According to the NPD Group, in its first month Ninja Gaiden sold 362,441 copies in the United States.
 By August 2006, Ninja Gaiden had sold 550,000 copies and earned $27 million in that country.
-Between January 2000 and August 2006, it was the 100th highest-selling game launched for the PlayStation 2, Xbox or GameCube consoles in the United States.
+Between January 2000 and August 2006, it was the 100th-highest-selling game launched for the PlayStation 2, Xbox or GameCube consoles in the United States.
 Combined sales of Ninja Gaiden and Black reached 800,000 units in the United States by August 2006.
 These sales figures reflect Tecmo's decision to target the non-Japanese market.
 Japanese gamers were not particularly excited—according to Itagaki, only 60,000 copies of Ninja Gaiden were sold in Japan in the four months following its release.
-The critical and commercial success of Ninja Gaiden have led CNET and GameSpot Asia to induct the game into their halls of fame.
+The critical and commercial success of Ninja Gaiden have led CNET and GameSpot Asia to induct it into their halls of fame.

 Ninja Gaiden Sigma sold 46,307 units in the first week of its release in Japan, making it the third highest selling game during that period.
 According to the NPD Group, in its first month Sigma sold 63,637 copies in the United States.
 Next Generation reported that as of April 2008, 470,000 copies of Sigma have been sold in Europe and North America.
 Tecmo announced that they have sold 500,000 units worldwide.